SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

 Contoso has requested the ability to perform full-text searching on policy documents.
-Previously, they have not been able to extract information from the documents in a usable way, but they have read about [cognitive search with the Azure Cognitive Search Service](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro), and are interested to learn if it could be used to make the data in their search index more useful.
+Previously, they have not been able to extract information from the documents in a usable way, but they have read about cognitive search with the Azure Cognitive Search Service (https://docs.microsoft.com/azure/search/cognitive-search-concept-intro), and are interested to learn if it could be used to make the data in their search index more useful.
 In this exercise, you configure cognitive search for the policies blob storage container.

 ### Task 1: Add Azure Cognitive Search to Storage account